-For attendees, they can certainly offer an informative & engaging experience.
-I’ve seen people get inspired by watching a student speak about being in the classroom.
-I myself have even bawled my eyes out listening to a keynote talk about kids doing karate to cope with cancer.
-When it comes to conveying mission and getting others on-board, there’s no doubt that events are the way to go.
+For attendees, they can certainly offer an engaging experience.
+I’ve seen people get inspired watching a student speak about their classroom experience, and I’ve even bawled hearing a keynote explain how kids use karate to cope cancer.
+When it comes to conveying mission and getting others onboard, there’s no doubt that nonprofit events are a must.

 Fortunately, events don’t have to feel impossible.
 We can ease our stress – and the tendency for slip-ups – if we only start smart.
 Regardless of the type of event you’re hosting, here is a checklist to help you think through all of those major components.

-The first thing you’ll want to do is get your goals squared away, because an event is just like any other high stakes work project.
-Determine what the purpose is, the desired outcomes, your role in the process, budget, and of course the timeline.
+If this is your very first event, make sure you have your goals squared away first – because an event is just like any other high stakes work project.
+Determine what the purpose is, the desired outcomes, your role in the process, budget, and of course timeline.
 When is this thing happening?

-Once your task management system is in place, there will be 3 major buckets you’ll want to consider when building out your plan.
+Once your task management system is in place, there are 3 major buckets you’ll want to consider.